Skip to main content

 Here is an example of a valid Excel file with two translation keys (welcome and country):

-The order of the columns may be different if you are uploading via the web interface because it would be possible to designate arbitrary columns as key name, translation, and so on.
+The order of the columns may be different if you are uploading via the web interface because it is possible to designate arbitrary columns as key name, translation, and so on.
 However, if you are importing via the API or the CLI tool, the columns must follow the order shown above.

 Uploading file